 Area band directors…….I’m presenting an informal masterclass on trumpet fundamentals at Melk Music Inc. this Saturday, Oct.
 5th at 1:00pm.
 While I’m gearing it towards middle-school level students, high-school students will get something out of it too!
 It’s FREE and I won’t take more than 90 minutes of your time.
 Tell your students to bring their trumpet!

 Thank you Arturo Sandoval and Jens Lindemann for sharing what trumpet playing is all about!

 I’ve just learned of a great article that I would like all of my students to read.
 It discusses many myths concerning “absolutes” when learning or teaching a brass instrument.
 The title says it best, “Never Say Never Again”.
 The article is posted on the website of Stork Custom Mouthpieces, one of many excellent mouthpiece manufacturers in the United States.
 I hope that by reading this article my students start to look at practicing and progress in a different light.
 Enjoy!

-.
 Groove Therapy, the eight-piece horn band (of which I’m a member) has updated their website.
 It’s not much at this point, but it’s now a place where you can learn about the band, listen to audio clips, contact the band directly, and most importantly-check out their performance calendar (I’ve heard more performance dates are coming soon).

 Please stop by and have a look around, and don’t forget to check their Facebook page!

 Groove Therapy’s website